ycm-core/YouCompleteMe/README.md

 `.tern-config` file may be used.

 Currently, multiple Tern servers, are not supported.
+To switch to a different JavaScript project, you can do one of the following:

+- start a new instance of Vim from the new project's directory, or
+- change Vim's working directory (`:cd /path/to/new/project`) and restart the `ycmd` server (`:YcmRestartServer`)
-To switch to a different project, change Vim's working directory (`:cd /path/to/new/project`), open a JavaScript file (or set filetype to JavaScript) and restart the Tern server using YCM completer subcommands `:YcmCompleter StopServer` and `:YcmCompleter StartServer`.
+- change Vim's working directory (`:cd /path/to/new/project`), open a JavaScript file (or set filetype to JavaScript) and restart the Tern server using YCM completer subcommands `:YcmCompleter StopServer` and `:YcmCompleter StartServer`.

 #### Tips and tricks